craignicol/codecraftuk-sessions/what-is-data-anyway.md

 ## Questions

 ### Data modelling
-1. Should data be homogenous?
+1. When designing a system, do you start with the data or the code?
+1. Has the rise of cloud based or non relational data stores changed how we model our data?
 1. Do you need to update your data when the models in the code change?
-1. How do you migrate data when code changes?
+How do you do it?
+1. Does all your data have to have the same shape?
 1. Should the data you expose to the outside world broadly match the data at rest?

 ### Data security